Uniswap/docs/SDK_versioned_docs/version-3.0.0/subgraph-example.md

 ```
 ## Token Data

-Fetch token data by inputting the token contract address.
-Any token that is apart of a Uniswap pool can be queried and the data that is returned is aggregated across all the pools the token is apart of.
+Input the the token contract address to fetch token data.
+Any token that exists in at least one Uniswap V3 pool can be queried.
+The output will aggregate data across all v3 pools that include the token.

 ### General Token Data